Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Hormones and Antiretroviral Therapy

 Studies that have examined interactions between exogenous estrogens and ART have predominantly focused on combined oral contraceptive use in cisgender women.36 The data from these studies have been used to make predictions about the direction and extent of drug-drug interactions (Table 14).
 However, there are known differences between the pharmacologic characteristics of ethinyl estradiol, which is used in contraceptives, and 17-beta estradiol, which is used for gender affirmation.
-These differences may influence the accuracy of these predictions for feminizing hormonal regimens.
+These differences may influence the accuracy of the predictions about the interactions between feminizing hormonal regimens and ART.